Vincent P. Pecora

 “Pecora is at his best when revising the big picture and moving through a complex philosophical and literary-critical heritage. . . .
 Secularization without End is a book that is designed to alter paradigms, and whether or not Pecora’s readers come away convinced of all of his claims, he has written an important and even necessary study that should continue to alter the way we read modern fiction for years to come.” — Modern Language Review

 “This is one of the finest exercises in literature and theology that I have encountered for a long time.
-Its challenge to the reader lies in its profound grasp of theology and its philosophical implications, while at the same time pursuing complex literary discussions of the nature of writing and narrative after Roland Barthes’ Writing Degree Zero.” — Literature and Theology
+Its challenge to the reader lies in its profound grasp of theology and its philosophical implications, while at the same time pursuing complex literary discussions of the nature of writing and narrative after Roland Barthes’ Writing Degree Zero..
+This is a book that deserves to be taken with the utmost seriousness by anyone who claims to be concerned with the interplay between literature and theology, posing more problems than we can possibly claim to answer.” — Literature and Theology